jean-roland/LCSF_Doc/index.md

-## What is LCSF
+## Presentation

+The LCSF project is a set of tools and documentation based around the LCSF (Light Command Set Format).
+The goal is to simplify and accelerate the development and deployment of custom command sets so that you can focus on your actual project instead of fiddling with low-level protocols.

+It was mainly conceived with IoT/M2M applications in mind where communication channels are heavily restricted in volume and speed.

+## When to use

+A typical use case is when you're developing an application where distant systems with limited resources need to automatically exchange data (send order, retrieve sensor measurements, status, reports...).

+They will often do so using a custom set of commands and responses (called a command set) that structures the information to exchange.

+The LCSF project provides you with a method to define the command set and tools to simplify the tedious process of deploying and maintaining it.

+## Project components

+The main components of the LCSF Project are:

-LCSF is two things:
+* LCSF itself, which is two things:
-1. A clever way to describe command sets in order to fit most applications, even complex ones.
+    1. A specification to describe command sets that can fit most applications, even complex ones.
     2. A lightweight format to represent those command sets.

-It was mainly conceived with IOT/M2M applications in mind where communication channels are heavily restricted in volume and speed.

-LCSF and its environment are conceived in a way to automate repetitive tasks (protocol format deployment) so that you can focus on what the protocol actually does.

-## When to use LCSF

-A typical use case of LCSF is when you're developping an application where distant systems with limited ressources need to automatically exchange data (send order, retrieve sensor measurements, status reports...).
-They will do so, using a custom set of commands and responses (called a command set) that structures the information to exchange.

-LCSF provides you with a method to define the command set, and represent it in a way to minimise its size footprint and development/deployment time.
+* [LCSF C Stack](https://github.com/jean-roland/LCSF_C_Stack): A LCSF implementation written in C, aimed at small embedded systems - bare metal friendly, static memory allocation, small footprint <3kB data, ram consumption depends on user parameters (typical 1kB)
+* [LCSF Generator](https://github.com/jean-roland/LCSF_Generator): A C++/Qt graphic tool used to create, edit and deploy LCSF protocols.
+It generates code for the LCSF stack as well as documentation (wiki and markdown format).

+For more information on the other components, check their respective documentation.

-## LCSF Command Set Description
+## LCSF Documentation

 A command set in LCSF is called a protocol and is the top hierarchical object.
 A protocol is composed of a number of commands.